taohidkhan22/CDP/README.md

-# CDP first task to create multiple responsive pages <be>
+# CDP first task to create multiple responsive pages
 #Using raw HTML and CSS